arrowtip/vim-mode-leds.nvim/README.md

 ### Troubleshooting:
 Check the permission of the device.
-You device should be writable from users
+Your device should be writable by the user.
-This is a easy fix
+This is an easy fix:
 ```
-sudo chmod 777 /dev/ttyACM0
+$ chmod g+w /dev/ttyACM0
 ```